kfatehi/mms-tts-fas.pinokio/README.md

 you can see how it activates a shell and do that yourself in a command prompt and then go ahead and use it.

 you'll need to install some more pip packages too, see app.py

+pinokio tag removed because this is not high quality enough to want to show it in the discovery tab